 Pantry & Tools I Reach For When Cooking for a Crowd

-This is the kit that does the heavy lifting for virtually all kinds of potluck contributions.
-Affiliate links: HomeViable earns a small commission at no cost to you if you purchase through these links.
+This kit is what does the labor for many of my potluck contributions.
+Affiliate links: HomeViable makes a small commission, at no cost to the user, if they buy through these links.

-• MIAOJIE Insulated Casserole Carrier.
-The carrier that keeps the baked ziti hot in the car ride to the church basement.
+- MIAOJIE Insulated Casserole Carrier.
+The carrier that maintains the temperature of the baked ziti during the car ride to the church basement.

-• ThermoMaven Instant-Read Meat Thermometer.
-Pulls the ham at the right temperature, the turkey breast without overshooting, and the drumsticks before the skin starts to bronze past the point of return.
+- ThermoMaven Instant-Read Meat Thermometer.
+Removes the ham at the correct temperature, the turkey breast without going too high, and the drumsticks before the skin is about to irreversibly bronze.